 1. Forced Air Systems

-• How It Works: Uses a furnace to heat air, which is distributed through ducts and vents.
+- How It Works: A furnace is used to heat air, which is distributed through ducts and vents.

 2. Hydronic (Hot Water) Systems